1. Spatial systems and organisation principles. Cell adhesion, protein (Turing) patterns and diffusion driven instability.

 Reproduce models and fundamental results for a number of cell behaviours (division, actin gels)

-There are currently no specialized text books in this area available.
-But all the standard textbooks related to the prerequisite modules indicated are relevant.
+There are currently no specialised text books in this area available.